 Geniece Crawford Mondé, Ph.D. is the Herman N. Hipp Associate professor of sociology at Furman University in Greenville, SC.
-Her research and writing centers the lived experiences of individuals who have been marginalized by social institutions, with a particular focus on carceral institutions
+She is an award winning scholar, recognized for her research and writing on women impacted the the criminal legal system.

 Geniece's body of scholarship also explores social media's role as a tool of counternarrative framing among Black women, the intersection between religious faith and responses to crime in the urban context and the importance of drawing upon theoretical frameworks that center marginalized women's experiences.
-Her writing has been published in outlets such as The Journal of Qualitative Criminal Justice and Criminology, Social Service Review, NBC News, Sociation Today, Inquest and The Journal of Race, Ethnicity and Religion
+Her writing has been published in outlets such as Critical Criminology, The Journal of Qualitative Criminal Justice and Criminology, Humanity and Society, Social Service Review, NBC News, Inquest and The Journal of Race, Ethnicity and Religion

 One of her many passions is teaching, advising and encouraging first generation college students as they navigate their collegiate experience.
 During college she was a McNair Scholar and a UNC-MURAP fellow, both of which helped her to become the first in her family to earn a college degree in the United States and pursue a doctorate.
 While in graduate school she was a residential tutor in race relations, residing in undergraduate housing for four years.
 Years after completing her doctorate, she served a term on the advisory board for the Institute of African American Research at UNC-Chapel Hill.